• Skip to primary navigation

 Is this your garage oil mat?
 If so, it’s time to upgrade!

 Are you guilty of using those ugly cardboard mats in your garage or driveway to catch oil drips and fluids?
-If so, there are superior oil absorbent mats for your garage that are available today.
-Not only do they look nicer, they work much better too.
+If so, there are superior oil absorbent mats and oil drip mats for your garage that are available today.
+Not only do they look nicer, but they also work much better too.

-While garage floor mats can serve a variety of purposes, these mats have specially designed oil absorbing materials that work well at catching oil drips and leaks from older vehicles, motorcycles, golf carts, and yard equipment.
-They are also great to catch spills during oil changes.
+While garage floor mats can serve a variety of purposes, these mats have specially designed oil-absorbing materials that work well at catching oil drips and leaks from older vehicles, motorcycles, golf carts, and yard equipment.
+They are also great for catching spills during oil changes.
 Plus, many can be cleaned to be reused again.

 In addition, we also discuss some surprising, but honest facts you won’t find anywhere else about the best oil mats for a driveway.
-This is a popular topic among those that are trying to keep their driveways oil stain free.
+This is a popular topic among those who are trying to keep their driveways free of oil stains.

 Drymate oil spill mat

-The DryMate oil mat is made in the U.S.A. using ECO friendly materials that are Phthalate and BPA free.
+DryMate oil mats are made in the U.S.A. using Eco-friendly materials that are Phthalate and BPA-free.
 The durable and absorbent polyester fiber is resistant to automotive chemicals and will contain a remarkable amount of liquid.

-Available in two different sizes to fit under your vehicle, it is constructed using a non-slip water-proof backing that will prevent oils, gasoline, anti-freeze, and other liquids from seeping through the mat.
-As a result, the mat will prevent stains to your garage floor or concrete.
+The DryMate mat is constructed using a non-slip waterproof backing that will prevent oils, gasoline, anti-freeze, and other liquids from seeping through the mat.
+As a result, the mat will prevent staining of your garage floor or concrete.

-In addition, this type of mat works well when working under your car to catch spills from oil changes and other messy projects.
+It works well when working under your car to catch spills from oil changes and other messy projects.
 We’ve actually had good luck with reusing this one under a messy lawn tractor that drips gear oil and some grease.
-When the mat starts to smell from the gear oil, we lightly scrub it down with a bucket of warm water and strong solution of Dawn dish soap.
+When the mat starts to smell from the gear oil, we lightly scrub it down with a bucket of warm water and a strong solution of Dawn dish soap.

-Lastly, oil absorbing mats are not heavy duty mats that you can drive on and expect to last for years.
-The price point reflect this.
+Lastly, oil-absorbing mats like this one are not heavy-duty mats that you can drive on and expect to last for years.
+The price point reflects this.
 These are designed to be disposable at some point.

 Pig mat

 They are made of 8 layers of thermal bonded 100% polypropylene that is highly absorbent and very strong.
 They will absorb anything from oil and gas to battery acid.
-You can even soak them in water or washer fluid and then air dry for reuse.
+You can actually soak them in water or washer fluid, and then air-dry them for reuse.

 I have a roll of these in my garage and use them all the time.
-They come in handy for oil and fluid changes under the cars, as well as making for a nice mat to sit parts on when cleaning with solvents such as carb or brake cleaner.
+They come in handy for oil and fluid changes under the car, as well as for a nice mat to set parts on when cleaning with solvents such as carb or brake cleaner.
 After working on a car project, I usually place my hand tools on these for cleaning.

 New Pig Grippy Mats

-One particular product that is getting much attention is the New Pig Mat Grippy Mat.
-This is an oil absorbent material with a sticky adhesive-like backing.
+One product that is getting a lot of attention is the New Pig Mat Grippy Mat.
+This is an oil-absorbent material with a sticky adhesive-like backing.

-The adhesive backing secures the mat to the floor, however, it can easily be peeled up when needed.
+The adhesive backing secures the mat to the floor.
+However, it can easily be peeled off when needed.
 You can walk on it, sweep it, and vacuum it without the mat moving.

-One note is that these new adhesive backed mats can be driven on if necessary.
+One note: these new adhesive-backed mats can be driven on if necessary.
 However, they will bunch up if you turn your wheels while the vehicle is in motion.

 In addition, they are not designed for, nor recommended for outdoors.
 They will absorb too much moisture from rain, dew, and other atmospheric conditions.